keithalewis/papers/probability.md

 Probability is an extension of logic.
 Instead of propositions being either true or false a degree of belief can be specified for events occurring.
-All probabilities are based on models of available information and different people may have different degrees of belief.
+All probabilities are conditional on models of available information and different people may have different degrees of belief.

 However, as the amount of information increases, probabilities should converge.

 # Probability Model